radianceteam/everscale-client-php/development.md

 composer generate
 ```

+## Versioning

+Package versioning mirrors TON SDK releases.
+So for example package `1.1.1` works
+with TON SDK binaries of the same version, and contains all the functions from the
+corresponding `api.json`.

 ## Wrapper upgrade

 To update wrapper to the new TON SDK version, download new `api.json` and run `composer generate`,